Colds and allergies are the most common causes of rhinitis.

 Crusts form inside the nose, and an offensive odor develops.
 People may have recurring severe nosebleeds and can lose their sense of smell (anosmia).

 Treatment is aimed at reducing the crusting, eliminating the odor, and reducing infections.
-Antibiotics, such as bacitracin or mupirocin ointment applied inside the nose, kill bacteria.
+Antibiotics, such as mupirocin ointment applied inside the nose, kill bacteria.
 Estrogens sprayed into the nose or taken by mouth and vitamins A and D taken by mouth may reduce crusting by promoting mucosal secretions.

 Vasomotor rhinitis is a form of chronic rhinitis.
 Nasal stuffiness, sneezing, and a runny nose—common allergic symptoms—occur when allergies do not seem to be present.
 In some people, the nose reacts strongly to irritants (such as dust and pollen), perfumes, pollution, or spicy foods.
 The disorder comes and goes and is worsened by dry air.
 The swollen mucous membrane varies from bright red to purple.
 Sometimes, people also have slight inflammation of the sinuses.
 People do not have a pus-filled discharge or crusting.